petermgrund/HUN/_about/parties/Spirit of Innovation.md

 * Eliminate "snooper's clause" which allows money saved in self-hosted digital wallets to be monitored by the government.
 * Remove Hverland's protectionist trade policies to facilitate global technological integration.
 * Modernize intellectual property protections to incentivize innovation while ensuring fair competition.
-* Implement AI-managed wealth redistribution systems that dynamically allocate resources based on real-time economic data.
+* Implement AI-managed wealth redistribution systems based on economic data.
 * Transition all social welfare programs to privately managed entities driven by market dynamics.

 #### Energy and environment